Core Subjects

 Spring Branch Academy offers a complete high school education in the core subjects of theology, humanities, science, language, and mathematics.
 Please read the following descriptions and click on the highlighted headings to review the curriculum in more detail.
 If you have any questions or would like to use the curriculum, please contact us.

 All Christian education should have at its heart a quest for knowing God.
 Formally, this quest involves theology.
-Since theology pertains to all of life, as God Himself does, the theology course often matches topics in the humanities and science.
-This allows for fruitful cross-pollination.
-Each theology course has three sections—philosophical foundations, the faith itself, and family.
+Since theology pertains to all of life, as God Himself does, the theology courses often line up with the humanities and science.
+This allows for some “cross-pollination.”
+Each year discusses a philosophical attack on the foundation in the fall, a theological cornerstone of the faith in the winter, and a practical help for the family in the spring.

 Science